OVAL-Community/OVAL/guidelines/getting-started.rst

 What is OVAL?
 -------------

-OVAL is an open, standardized assertion language written in XML.
+OVAL is an open, standardized assertion language written in XML that standardizes how to assess and report on the machine state of computer systems.
 Used by the U.S. Government, the Center for Internet Security, Cisco, and McAfee, among many others, it is the most mature and widely adopted open source standard for security assessment.
 With the goal of easing interoperability between security tools, it includes content for vulnerability assessment, configuration management, system inventory, and patch management.
 Security experts, system administrators, and software developers from industry, government, and academia have collaborated to write OVAL, and this consensus is one of its greatest attributes.

 Anyone can write OVAL, and we always welcome new contributors.